 - Pick Up At Station: Use your credit card or a booking confirmation number to collect your tickets at the train station.
 You’re often required to use the same credit card used to purchase the tickets to collect them up at the station — so keep this in mind when booking.

 - Also, you’ll need a Chip & PIN card to collect from the automated machines but you can use a swipe card at the ticket window.
-However, other times you only need the booking reference number.
+However, at other times you only need the booking reference number.

-France has a number of different train service so it can be a little confusing to know what tickets should be purchased early and which can be bought whenever.
+France has a number of different train services so it can be a little confusing to know what tickets should be purchased early and which can be bought whenever.
 We’ll break it down below.

-International Trains: There are a few separate train services that connect France to other countries.
+There are a few separate train services that connect France to other countries.
 These are high-speed trains so the same rules about booking early apply to these tickets as well.